 9. The AIoT Reader forwards the AIoT Response to the AiOT Function.

-10. The AIoT Function compares the received result with the expected result and authenticates the AIoT Device if both are identical.
+10. The AIoT Function verifies the MAC and the expected SQN and compares the received result with the expected result and authenticates the AIoT Device if both are identical.

 11. The AIoT Function sends a AIoT Response to the NEF, indicating the success of the authentication.